-The bus shelter is a four-post structure located over the footpath on Butterfield Street.
-The structure is timber with the back face partly clad.
+This bus shelter is a four-post structure located on a concrete platform and over the footpath on Kennedy Terrace.
+The structure is timber with vertical timber boards cladding the back and part of the sides.

-The short-ridge roof is made up of terracotta tiles and is supported by four square timber posts with solid, elongated timber brackets.
-One row of timber seating is fixed to the ground adjacent to the back face.
+The short-ridge hipped roof is made up of terracotta tiles and is supported by four square timber posts with solid, elongated timber brackets.
+Two rows of timber seating are fixed to the ground and both face the street.